 Types of Intoxicants and Intoxication Properties

 Depressant intoxicants reduce nervous system activity and produce effects of dizziness, drowsiness, sleepiness, sedation, lethargy, fatigue, and apathy.
-Depressants include alcoholic beverages; plants, such as belladonna, wild dagga; and plant parts, such as hemp and cannabis flowers and leaves, They reduce physical performance, lower emotional inhibition, retard mental cognition, delay or halt overall spiritual growth and development.
+Depressants include alcoholic beverages; plants, such as belladonna, wild dagga; and plant parts, such as hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd, They reduce physical performance, lower emotional inhibition, retard mental cognition, delay or halt overall spiritual growth and development.

 Anesthetic intoxicants interfere with nervous system impulses thereby inducing hyperactivity, manic euphoria, painlessness, decreased appetite, irritability, anxiety, confusion, mood disturbances, personality changes, erratic behavior and thinking, and paranoia.
-Anesthetics include poisonous plants and their derivatives such as tobacco and nicotine, coca and cocaine, betel nut, kratom, and hemp and cannabis flowers and leaves.
+Anesthetics include poisonous plants and their derivatives such as tobacco and nicotine, coca and cocaine, betel nut, kratom, and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
 The body builds a tolerance to these addictive poisons since body chemistry and nervous function adapts to their consumption which causes profound withdrawal.

 Narcotic intoxicants inhibit nervous function, the five senses, and all forms of physical, emotional, and mental performance causing dizziness, drowsiness, sleepiness, sedation, lethargy, fatigue, reduced appetite, painlessness, apathy, and disordered thinking.
-They are found in plants, such as opium poppies, kanna, wlld dagga, and hemp and cannabis flowers and leaves.
+They are found in plants, such as opium poppies, kanna, wlld dagga, and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
 Long-term compulsive consumption causes personality changes, limited ability to learn and convey understanding, generalized paranoia, and varying degrees of insanity.

 Psychedelic intoxicants paralyze nerves causing dizziness, clumsiness, fever or chills, vomiting, confusion, personality changes, hyperemotionality, delirium, mania, hallucinations, paranoia, erratic behavior and thinking and manic euphoria, panic, and fear.
-Psychedelics are found in fungi, such as ergot, kanna, magic mushrooms and amanitas; and plants, like peyote, salvia, ayahuasca, and hemp and cannabis flowers and leaves.
+Psychedelics are found in fungi, such as ergot, kanna, magic mushrooms, peyote, and amanitas; and plants, salvia, ayahuasca, and hemp and cannabis flowers and leaves, including derivatives, such as cannabinoids and cbd.
 Short-term use of psychedelics can cause reclusive behaviors, paranoia, and personality changes, whereas long-term use can cause improper learning of subjects, inability to understand one's enviroment and others, and psychosis concerning losing touch with reality.

 Intoxicants Are Not Food, Herbs and Dietary Supplements